Center-wise Local Image Mixture For Contrastive Representation Learning: Experimental Results

 \subsection{Ablation Study}

 In this section, we present ablation studies to better understand how each component affects the performance.
-Detailed comparisons include 1) positive sample selection, 2) cutmix data augmentation, and 3) multi-resolution augmentation.
 Unless specified, we train the model for 200 epochs over the ImageNet-1000 and report the top-1 classification accuracy under linear evaluation protocol.

 \textbf{Positive Sample Selection.} We first analyze the advantages of our proposed center-wise local sample selection strategy.
 The compared sample selection alternatives include:

 $\bullet$ Random selection: Randomly select a sample from all unlabeled data.